nathancatania/glean-docs/docs/assistant/byo-key.en.md

 * **0-day retention:** Your data will not be stored by Azure.
 * **No training:** Data will **not** be used to train any custom large language models.
 * **Data encryption:** All data is encrypted in transit.
 * **Compliance:** Azure is compliant with a variety of industry standards.
-See details [here](https://azure.microsoft.com/en-us/products/cognitive-services/openai-service#security).
+See details [here](https://azure.microsoft.com/en-us/products/cognitive-services/openai-service#security){:target="_blank"}.

 This provides several advantages over using your own key:

-* **Guaranteed capacity:** You do not need to worry about having sufficient quota or quota exhaustion as you would with your own key.
+* **Guaranteed capacity:** You do not need to worry about having sufficient quota, as you would with your own key.
-* **Optimization:** Glean is able to make optimizations under the hood, and can deploy new models as they are available without any changes required by you.
+* **Optimization:** Glean can make optimizations under the hood and can deploy new models as they are available without any changes required by you.
-* **Model access:** Glean provides access to all of the necessary models out of the box.
+* **Model access:** Glean provides access to all the necessary models out of the box.
 You do not need to request access to these.
 * **Default 0-day retention:** This is **not** the default when using your own Azure Open AI key.

 ## OpenAI GPT-4